-Predictive tests: These tests are used to determine whether a person has certain characteristics that, for instance, influence the effectiveness of a drug, or that may lead to the development of a disease in conjunction with certain environmental factors.
+Predictive tests: These tests are used to determine whether a person has certain metabolic characteristics that, for instance, influence the effectiveness of a drug, or that may lead to the development of a disease in conjunction with certain environmental factors.
 Predictive tests can help to plan treatment.

 Prognostic tests: These help to predict your risk of getting a disease in the future.
 They can also indicate the likelihood of a genetic trait or a condition being inherited by your children.